 Will It Hurt the Infant?

 The infant is unconscious when CPR is given.
-The procedure does not hurt.
-There may be some soreness in the chest after regaining consciousness.
+CPR does not hurt.
+The infant may have some chest soreness after waking up.

-The emergency team will take over care when they arrive.
+The emergency team will help the infant when they arrive.

-The infant will need to be taken to the hospital for evaluation following CPR.
+After CPR, the infant will need to go to the hospital to be checked.

 Call for Help